History and mission

 CESSI stands for “Cámara de Empresas de Software y Servicios Informaticos” and is the chamber of businesses of software and information services.
 It is a non-profit organization that gathers together regional businesses and business entities dedicated to the development, production, commercialization and implementation of software and the varying services related to this field within Argentina.

 CESSI represents over 600 companies, of which over 350 are direct partners (national and international) and an additional 300 are gathered into clusters and member regional entities.
 Currently, CESSI makes up more thank 80% of the sector income as well as 80% of the job market.

-The Chamber is a member of WITSA (World Information Technology & Services Alliance), ALETI (Federación de Entidades de Latinoamérica, El Caribe y España de Tecnologías de la Información) and of the G20 ICT Policy Network.
+The Chamber is a member of WITSA (World Information Technology & Services Alliance) and of ALETI (Federación de Entidades de Latinoamérica, El Caribe y España de Tecnologías de la Información).

 As such, CESSI is considered to be, by both national and foreign governments, the private sector, academia and international markets, the benchmark in the software and information services industry.

 In 1982, during the month of April, the Cámara de Empresas de Software (CES) is created and becomes the sectors first business association to open its doors in our country.
 Eight years later on July 30, 1990 as a result of the merge between CES and CAESCO (Cámara Empresaria de Servicios de Computación), CESSI is created which brings together large, medium and small companies in the information sector.

 Since then, CESSI follows in stride with the evolution and growth of the Argentine and worldwide IT markets.